-Karate is a Japanese martial art whose actual physical elements seek the growth and development of protective and counter-attacking body movements.
-The themes of conventional karate training are fighting and self-defence, though its mental and moral aspects concentrate on the over-all improvement of the individual.
-This is facilitated by way of the discipline and persistent effort required in training.
+Karate is a Japanese martial art whose actual physical aspects seek the progression of defensive and counter-attacking body movements.
+The themes of traditional karate training are fighting and self-defence, though its mental and moral aspects concentration on the complete improvement of the individual.
+This is helped by the discipline and persistent effort required in training.

 Beneficial for the heart, good for health and fitness and mental clarity.
 Instructs self-control along with the ability to follow instructions under pressure.
 Practitioners of Karate typically continue with the martial art in to later life.
 It gives you feelings of accomplishment only attainable through particular sports and martial arts.

 Offering Karate classes in Locksbottom intended for people from all walks of life both male and female.
 We offer lessons for people from beginner level all the way through to experienced Karate enthusiasts.
 Our Karate pupils could be male or female, old or young, we are able to work with people from all walks of life, regardless of their sex or age group.

 Karate practice (Locksbottom ) – Our Karate Classes in Locksbottom